 Building infrastructure to support a Better Burb can overwhelm the first phase of a walkable, mixed-use development.
 Not only does infrastructure have to be transformed, but costs are often imposed that are larger than actual impacts.

-Like urban locations, sustainable retrofits require a multi-generational fiscal dynamic depicted in the virtuous circle of reinvestment diagram, shown on next page of this document.
-This economic structure enables the attraction and capture of public tax revenues and private investment back into the reinvented neighborhood for multiple generations.
+Like urban locations, sustainable retrofits require a multi-generational fiscal dynamic that enables the attraction and capture of public tax revenues and private investment back into the reinvented neighborhood for multiple generations.
 In a suburban context, this structure can enable the municipality or county to justify—politically and economically— participating in the redesign and reconstruction of streets, public spaces and drainage utility infrastructure through public funding so that walkable urban development patterns can be realized across privately owned parcels.

 But increased infrastructure utility capacity needs in aging suburban locations for new walkable communities through unquestioned engineering practices) relative to actual impacts.
 This is often due to the fact that the reinvention of the infrastructure is more costly in the early years.
 Moreover, density is viewed as negatively in suburban locations.
 For example, greenspace requirements (or fee in lieu payments) are typically based on the number of residential units rather than qualitative urban design.

 Develop a policy and implementation protocol for Better Burb Retrofits that:

 1. Recognize that public spaces create contextual and spatial value based on character and design rather than a set increment of acreage per person;

 2. Allow for “workarounds” for infrastructure at the early activation stages for a new urban neighborhood or center in suburban locations so that temporary infrastructure is allowed such as a gravel base rather than asphalt for parking, and deferred impact fees are allowed until sufficient development has occurred to for positive cash flow under the development pro forma;